 Socioeconomic disparity, unemployment, oppressive government and police violence.
 No, I am not talking about the world today.
 I am talking about John Carpenters seminal classic They Live.
-Celebrating it’s 30-year anniversary this year, They Live is still as relevant today, maybe more so, than when it was released.
-Without going too far down the political rabbit hole, we will discuss this horror classic which to this day seems to be a glimpse into the current world.
+Celebrating its 35-year anniversary this year, They Live is still as relevant today, maybe more so, than when it was released.
+Without going too far down the political rabbit hole, we will discuss this horror classic which, to this day, seems to be a glimpse into the current world.
 So, break out the sunglasses and prepare to take a trip down memory lane.

-The next day Nada checks out a church where a lot of suspicious activity is taking place.
+The next day, Nada checks out a church where a lot of suspicious activity is taking place.
 There, he finds a box of sunglasses hidden in a wall.
 He also discovers the hacked broadcasts originated from there.
 Later that night the police raid the church and destroy the homeless encampment.
 When the smoke clears the next morning, Nada goes back to the church and retrieves a box with the sunglasses.
 He takes a pair for himself and stashes the rest.
-He then begins walking around the city wearing a pair.
-Through the sunglasses he can view the world as it really is.
+He then begins walking around the city with them on.
+Through the sunglasses, he can view the world as it really is.
 Nada realizes he is surrounded by aliens.

-Not much has changed from 1988 to 2018.
+Not much has changed from 1988 to 2023.
 We still suffer the same problems and issues Carpenter tackled.
 While watching this film, you begin to realize something about the aliens.
-They are all well dressed, have good paying jobs and some are involved in politics.
+They are all well dressed, have good paying jobs, and some are involved in politics.
 By choosing this avenue, Carpenter was basically throwing the middle finger to the yuppies of the time.

 The term yuppie is now dated and seems to have faded into obscurity.
 But the fight against economic disparity is still as much of a problem now as it was when They Live was released.

 In a nutshell, They Live is a political commentary neatly wrapped into sci-fi horror film.
-I implore you read a newspaper and then watch the film.
-You can clearly see that we have not made much progress since They Live hit the silver screen and made people question their personal and comfortable worlds.
+I implore you to read a newspaper and then watch the film.
+You can clearly see that we have not made much progress since They Live hit the silver screen and made people question their existence.
 Always remember…..They Live, We Sleep.